DonovanYe/Optimized-Biosensor/README.md

 Caltech-specific Drive can be found here (https://drive.google.com/drive/folders/11NOC_AVTIbZVXqcplVU5nI-KjhPXodyc?usp=share_link)
 Files in the "notebook" directory will need to be run in google drive.

+NOTE:
+Highly recommend using the Drive link if possible to run data as there are many frequently overwritten files/configs Drive and codebase may be out of sync from Drive usage as a result

 # Methods

 ## Codesign and PyTorch training in general